Coronavirus Business Support for Employers and Workers

 How do I apply?

 The scheme is open.
-To apply you should talk to one of the 40 accredited finance providers.
+To apply you should talk to one of the

 What are the conditions?

-The full rules of the scheme are available on the British Business Bank website.
+British Business Bank website.
 You are eligible to apply if your business has a turnover of no more than £45 million per year and you will require a plan.

 A new scheme for larger businesses with turnover of between £45 million and £500 million was also announced on 3 April where such businesses can apply for a loan of up to £25 million, More detail on the terms of this scheme are expected shortly.